saturday-club/neura-mind/README.md

 ## Contributing

 Contributions welcome!
-Please open an issue or pull request on [GitHub](https://github.com/dsatyam09/NeuraMind).
+Please open an issue or pull request.